SS Princess Sophia: Vanderbilt Reef

 Ahead of Sophia lay a rock called Vanderbilt Reef, the tip of an underwater mountain that rose 1000 ft from the bottom of Lynn Canal.
 At high tide the rock might be awash or almost invisible under swells.
 At low tide it looked like a low table, with its highest point standing 12 ft above the water at extreme low tide.
 At the time, Vanderbilt Reef was at extreme high tide and was unlit.
 The channel at this point was about 6.5 mi wide, but the presence of the reef narrowed the main navigation channel to 2.5 mi on its east side.
 This area, with deep waters, strong currents, rocky cliff faces, and narrow fjords is dangerous for ships.
 Tides regularly bring ships dangerously close to the shore.
 In bad weather, winds in the canal quickly become gales.

 Navigation aids

 Vanderbilt Reef itself was marked with an unlit buoy, which of course would have been invisible at night.
-There was a manned lighthouse at Sentinel Island about 4 mi to the south.
+There was a staffed lighthouse at Sentinel Island about 4 mi to the south.
 The light station on Sentinel Island had an area of sheltered water that was used for the station's wharf.
-Princess Sophia passed another manned light station at Eldred Rock, the Eldred Rock Light, 30 miles south of Skagway.
+Princess Sophia passed another staffed light station at Eldred Rock, the Eldred Rock Light, 30 miles south of Skagway.
 Keepers at both light stations kept weather logs, which became useful later in reconstructing the events of the next two days.
 The dock at Sentinel Island was used as a staging point by the vessels attempting rescue of the Princess Sophia on 24 and 25 October 1918.